docsforadobe/illustrator-scripting-guide/docs/jsobjref/CompoundPathItem.md

 #### Type

-Array of 4 numbers, read-only.
+Array of 4 numbers; read-only.

 ---